Mind, Brain, Computation and Technology (MBCT) Student Membership Program

 The Center for Mind, Brain, Computation and Technology hosts the MBCT Seminar Series and an annual symposium that brings distinguished speakers to campus to talk with program participants.
 Community engagement and participation is an important component of the center’s graduate student programs, and students play an important role in formulating, planning and coordinating these events along with program faculty.

-Graduate students who are MBCT members benefit from the opportunity to engage with and participate actively in the large Stanford community of researchers interested in the synergistic approach to investigating the sciences of mind and brain.
-Students are given access to a menu of options to enhance their training as interdisciplinary scientists.
-Members are given the opportunity for advising on selecting additional mentors to enhance their research, leadership roles within the community and access to workshops, seminars and a community of scientists with a similar interest in bridging quantitative, computational, technical and experimental approaches to advance neuroscience research.
-In addition, student members receive funding to travel to conferences or scientific meetings so that they can expand their network, learn about new advances and approaches, and share their work with the community.
+MBCT student members benefit from the opportunity to engage with and participate actively in the large Stanford community of researchers interested in the synergistic approach to investigating the sciences of mind and brain.
+Students are given access to a menu of options to enhance their training as interdisciplinary scientists, including workshops, seminars, symposia and a community of scientists with a similar interest in bridging quantitative, computational, technical and experimental approaches to advance neuroscience research.
+In addition, student members receive funding to travel to conferences or scientific meetings so that they can expand their network, learn about new advances and approaches, and share their work.

 Meet our current student members